-Take out all of your mirrors carefully from their frames and in a well ventilated area spray paint your frames in the colour of your choosing.
+Take out all of your mirrors carefully from their frames and in a well-ventilated area spray paint your frames in the colour of your choosing.
 Allow them to fully dry before handling them.
 I used Rustoleum Antique Brass spray paint on mine to get the old age look.

-While your frames are drying start to work on aging your mirrors.
-You will need a large space to get this done, such as a floor space in a garage or a kitchen table.
+While your frames are drying start to work on ageing your mirrors.
+You will need a large space to get this done, such as floor space in a garage or a kitchen table.
 Be sure to lay down a large drop cloth to do this as it can get very messy.
 Turn over all of your mirrors painted side up, and lay them down all next to each other touching in rows.
 Now put some gloves so you don’t get this stuff on your hands.
 Apply your paint stripper with a rag or a sponge all over the backs of the mirrors.

-I didn’t want my mirrors to be overly aged looking so I didn’t need to scrape off a lot of paint.
+I didn’t want my mirrors to be overly aged-looking so I didn’t need to scrape off a lot of paint.
 Once you feel you have taken off enough of the paint wipe off the residue with a wet rag and be sure they are fully dry before you move onto the next step.